shrinerb/shrine-url/README.md

 # Shrine::Storage::Url

-Provides a "storage" which allows you to attach uploaded files defined by a custom URL.
+Provides a "storage" for [Shrine] for attaching uploaded files defined by a custom URL.

 ## Installation